-We would like to thank all our fund members for the confidence reposed in us as their preferred trustee within the pensions industry in Ghana.
-We will look to exploit any opportunities in investment performance.
-In addition, we will continue with the on-going initiative to ensure the delivery of quality services and convenience for scheme members.
-Thank you for placing your pensions in safe hands.
+We would like to thank all our scheme members for the confidence reposed in us as their Trustees.
+We will look to exploit any opportunities for better investment performance while mitigating risk.
+In addition, we will continue with the on-going initiative to ensure the delivery of quality services and convenience for scheme members through an improved members' portal, data validation process and a better customer service experience.